Mozaffar ad-Din Shah Qajar: Historical anecdotes

-The Shah visited the United Kingdom in August 1902 with the anticipation of also receiving the Order of the Garter as it had been previously given to his father, Nasser-ed-Din Shah.
-King Edward VII refused to give this high honor to a non-Christian.
+The Shah visited the United Kingdom in August 1902 with the anticipation of also receiving the Order of the Garter as it had been previously given to his father, Naser-ed-Din Shah.
+King Edward VII refused to give this high honour to a non-Christian.
 Lord Lansdowne, the Foreign Secretary, had designs drawn up for a new version of the Order, without the Cross of St. George.
 The King was so enraged by the sight of the design, though, that he threw it out of his yacht's porthole.
 However, in 1903, the King had to back down and the Shah was appointed a member of the Order.

-A nephew of his wife was Mohammed Mossadeq, the Prime Minister of Iran during the Pahlavi dynasty.
-Mossadeq was overthrown by a coup d'état staged by the United Kingdom and the United States in 1953.
+A nephew of his wife was Mohammad Mosaddegh, a Prime Minister of Iran during the Pahlavi era.
+Mossadegh was overthrown by a coup d'état staged by the United Kingdom and the United States in 1953.